 Like Nutramigen, it is available in both powder form and ready to feed version too.

 1. Alimentum ready to feed vs powder

-Apart from that, alimentum rtf also eliminates any bubbles resulting from shaking when you manually mix your infant powder, as a result, even more gas is reduced thus further lowering the chance of reflux or colic.
+Apart from that, alimentum rtf also eliminates the chance of any bubbles forming like what you get from shaking when you manually mix your infant powder so even more gas is reduced and further lowering the chance of reflux or colic.

-Also, some parents noticed that baby's stool turns funny with the powder version in that, and pardon us for the slightly graphic description, it looks like there is mucus in them which otherwise is nonexistent when baby is fed rtf.
+Also, with the powder version, some parents have noticed that baby's stool turns funny (mucus-like) which otherwise is nonexistent when baby is fed rtf.
 Not everyone experienced this though, so keep note of that.